 They will be performing covers of many well-known and well-loved folk/rock tunes on ukes and a mandolin, so the electric guitars, drums and dance tunes will be left at home this time.

 A resident of Parksville, Liz has been playing the ukulele for seven years and has a collection of sopranos, tenors and baritone ukuleles.
 She also sings, plays the UBass, bass guitar and acoustic guitar in local band, the Revolving Doors.
 Liz has completed Level 2 in the James Hill Ukulele Initiative Teaching Program and is registered to take Level 3 in the program.
 Liz says, “The program is amazing, so well thought out and having James as a teacher, mentor and guide is outstanding.
 As my students move through the program, I get a great sense of satisfaction seeing their progress.”
-Liz teaches ukulele at her private studio and the McMillan Arts Centre both in Parksville.
+Liz teaches ukulele at her home studio, the McMillan Arts Centre and Ground Zero Acoustic Lounge, all in Parksville.